-551 ~ INTERNET ACCEPTABLE USE POLICY
+549 ~ INTERNET ACCEPTABLE USE POLICY

 UCA provides internet access to support education and research.
 Access to the Internet is a privilege subject to restrictions set by the Board of Directors.
 For students and staff, violation of any provisions in the Acceptable Use Policy (AUP) may result in disciplinary action and/or cancellation of access to the UCA network.
 This policy applies to all Internet access on UCA property, including Internet access using mobile devices, and including access by staff, students, and visitors to UCA campus.
+This also applies to all student assigned devices when taken home.
+UCA reserves the right to monitor all UCA issued devices regardless of where they are located.